 DO YOU THINK WE COULD EVER BE FRIENDS?

-Any two people can be friends if they’re left alone together, ideally on a desert island.
+Any two people can be friends if they’re left alone for long enough together, ideally on a desert island.

 DID YOU VOTE FOR ME?